 - Further information about your rights can also be obtained from the Information Commissioner’s Office or your Citizens Advice Bureau.

-- If you have any cause for complaint with the Information Commissioner’s Office.
+- If you have any cause for complaint, make contact with the Information Commissioner’s Office.

 5. What Personal data do we collect?